WC5E/Warcraft-5e-Conversion/WIP 3.0 Chapters/Chapter 6 Spells.md

   ***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 2d6 for each slot level above 1st.

-  #### Create Healthstone
-  *2nd level conjuration*
-  ___
-  - **Casting Time:** 1 action
-  - **Range:** Touch
-  - **Components:** V, S
-  - **Duration:** Instantaneous
-  ___
-  You create a fist-sized glowing green stone in your hand.
-A creature can use its action to crush the stone, destroying it and regaining hit points equal to 1d10 + your spellcasting modifier.
-The stone loses its abilities if not used within 24 hours.

-  **At Higher Levels:** When you cast this spell using a spell slot of 3rd level or higher, the healing increases by 1d10 for each slot level above 2nd.

-  #### Create Soulstone
-  *5th level conjuration (ritual)*
-  ___
-  - **Casting Time:** 10 minutes
-  - **Range:** Self (30 feet)
-  - **Components:** V, S, M (a crystal orb worth 50 gp)
-  - **Duration:** 10 days
-  ___
-  You bind the souls of creatures to the world of the living, allowing them to come back from the brink of death.
-When you cast this spell, select up to six willing creatures within range.
-If any of the targets would be reduced to 0 hit points during the spell's duration, they are reduced to 1 hit point instead and the material component is consumed.
-When the spell ends, each creature that been targeted by the spell is alerted that the spell has ended and which creature had been saved.
-The spell cannot alert or save creatures on another plane of existence than the material component.

-  If you cast this spell again, the effect of any previously cast create soulstone spell ends.
-The spell ends prematurely if its material component is ever not on your person.
-A creature can only benefit from one soulstone at a time.

-  \columnbreak

-  #### Create Soulwell
-  *6th level conjuration*
-  ___
-  - **Casting Time:** 10 minutes
-  - **Range:** 5 feet
-  - **Components:** V, S
-  - **Duration:** 1 minute
-  ___
-  You cause a runed stone altar to appear in an unoccupied space within range.
-An allied creature can use its action to reach into the liquid that fills the basin to withdraw a glowing green stone.
-When the spell ends, the altar disappears, but the stones remain until used or 24 hours pass, whichever is first.
-A creature can crush the stone as an action to regain hit points equal to 4d10 + your spellcasting modifier.

-  **At Higher Levels:** When you cast this spell using a spell slot of 7th level or higher, the healing increases by 1d10 for each slot level above 6th.

   #### Cyclone
   *2nd-level conjuration*
   ___